Anthroposophic medicine: History

+Steiner is also known for bizarre statements such as "knitting produces strong teeth" or "overstimulating intelligence produces dwarfism".

 According to Egil Asprem, "Steiner's teachings had a clear authoritarian ring, and developed a rather crass polemic against 'materialism', 'liberalism', and cultural 'degeneration'. [...]
 For example, anthroposophical medicine was developed to contrast with the 'materialistic' (and hence 'degenerate') medicine of the establishment."
-According to Anthroposophy, mainstream medical science is Ahrimanic.
+According to anthroposophy, mainstream medical science is "Ahrimanic".

-The first steps towards an anthroposophic approach to medicine were made before 1920, when homeopathic physicians and pharmacists began working with Rudolf Steiner, who recommended new medicinal substances as well as specific methods for preparation along with an anthroposophic concept of man.
+The first steps toward an anthroposophic approach to medicine were taken before 1920, when homeopathic physicians and pharmacists began working with Steiner, who recommended a new form of pharmacy, Anthroposophic Pharmacy, along with specific preparation methods and an anthroposophic concept of humankind.
 In 1921, Ita Wegman opened the first anthroposophic medical clinic, now known as the Klinik Arlesheim, in Arlesheim, Switzerland.
-Wegman was soon joined by several other doctors.
-They then began to train the first anthroposophic nurses for the clinic.
+Wegman was soon joined by several other clinicians, who trained the first anthroposophic nurses for the clinic.

 At Wegman's request, Steiner regularly visited the clinic and suggested treatment regimes for particular patients.
-Between 1920 and 1925, he also gave several series of lectures on medicine.
+Between 1920 and 1925, he also gave several series of medical lectures.
 In 1925, Wegman and Steiner wrote the first book on the anthroposophic approach to medicine, Fundamentals of Therapy.

 Wegman later opened a separate clinic and curative home in Ascona.
-Wegman lectured widely, visiting the Netherlands and England particularly frequently, and an increasing number of doctors began to include the anthroposophic approach in their practices.
-A cancer clinic, the Lukas Clinic, opened in Arlesheim in 1963.
+Wegman lectured widely, visiting the Netherlands and England particularly frequently, and an increasing number of physicians began to include the anthroposophic approach in their practices.
+The Lukas Clinic, a cancer clinic, opened in Arlesheim in 1963.